LGBTQIA Students

-While all Global Education participants need to plan their experience in advance, LGB students may wish to consider some additional issues before and during their Global Education experience.
+While all Global Education participants need to plan their experience in advance, LGBTQIA students may wish to consider some additional issues before and during their Global Education experience.

-- Research the LGB climate of your host country.
-Explore different resources such as the Special Considerations tab of all program brochures, LGB -friendly travel guides, and vlogs to gain a better understanding of what the social perception is.
+- Research the LGBTQIA climate of your host country.
+Explore different resources such as the Special Considerations tab of all program brochures, LGBTQIA-friendly travel guides, and vlogs to gain a better understanding of what the social perception is.

-- Talk with other LGB peers about their experiences in specific countries or regions.
+- Talk with other LGBTQIA peers about their experiences in specific countries or regions.

 - Understand the context, customs, laws and attitudes in your host country.
 Similar expressions or behaviors may have vastly different meanings in different places.
 In some locations open expressions of your sexual orientation might be criticized.
 What could it mean to be fully out, or closet certain aspects of your identity?